IDAES/idaes-pse/docs/logging.rst

 The tags are validated against a list of valid tags to provide error checking for typos and to enforce some standard tag names.
-To provide more flexibility, users can add to the list of valid module names, but cannot remove names.
+To provide more flexibility, users can add to the list of valid tag names, but cannot remove names.

 .. autofunction:: valid_log_tags